-Thermal imaging is a process of creating an image of an object by using infrared radiation emitted from the object.
+A thermal camera capture and create an image of an object by using infrared radiation emitted from the object in a process that is called thermal imaging.
 The created image represents the temperature of the object.
-The underlying technology of the thermal imagers was first developed for the military.
+The underlying technology of the thermal imaging cameras was first developed for the military.
 However, the invention of the thermal camera is related to the history of thermography which began in 1960 by Sir William Herschel an astronaut who discovered infrared light.

 In 1860, American astronomer Samuel Pierpont Langley invented the bolometer which is a device that measures infrared or thermal radiation.
 And in 1929, Kálmán Tihanyi, Hungarian physicist invents infrared-sensitive electronic television camera which was capable of capturing thermal images.